snyk-partners/snyk-rhpds/README.md

 ## Part 2: Acting on Snyk Upgrade Guidance
 A benefit of using Snyk Monitor to monitor running workloads is that once imported into the UI, Snyk continues to monitor the workload, re-testing for issues as new images are deployed and the workload configuration changes.

 In this section, you use Snyk Container's Base Image Upgrade Guidance and Snyk Infrastructure as Code (IaC) to address the security and configuration issues identified in Part 1 of the workshop.
+Let's begin!

-> Note: You'll need a login to Quay.io to complete this Part.
+> Note: You'll need accounts for GitHub and Quay.io to complete this Part.

-> Note: EVERYTHING BELOW HERE IS WIP WHILE WE FINALIZE

 ### Fix Container Issues:

+1.

 - Get the CLI Token from the Snyk UI
 - Set the SNYK_TOKEN environment variable
 - Install Snyk (npm i snyk)